 New Horizons for the Luc Hoffmann Institute

 The institute has a new focus – to deliver fresh perspectives on critical conservation challenges and help develop new solutions that deliver real, sustainable change.
-Our 2017-2022 strategy has been developed with close partners and we are currently building a new work programme, harnessing lessons learned from our first phase of activity.
+Our 2017-2022 strategy has been developed with close partners and we are currently building a new work programme.

-This first phase involved working with a range of partners on diverse projects under three research themes: place-based conservation, natural capital and ecosystem services and sustainable production and consumption.
+This first phase involved working with a range of partners on diverse projects under three research themes: place-based conservation, natural capital and ecosystem services, and sustainable production and consumption.
 See the summaries of these projects below.

 Our portfolio included helping protected areas adapt to climate change, testing a ‘big data’ approach to show the links between watershed health and human health, assessing the biodiversity impact of agricultural commodities, and identifying solutions to reduce the environmental footprint of cities.